cksource/ckeditor4-plugin-a11ychecker/samples/guide.md

 #### Navigation Buttons

-You can simply use `Previous` or `Next` buttons in Accessibility Checker pane.
+You can simply use `Previous` or `Next` buttons in Accessibility Checker panel.

 ![Navigation using next button](assets/guide/navigationbutton.png)